 Such practices aligned with the belief that connecting with deities like Bes could provide spiritual protection and guidance.

-This new understanding of Bes’ involvement in these rituals deepens our appreciation for how ancient Egyptians intertwined the mystical with the tangible, creating sacred ceremonies that reflected their beliefs in the interconnectedness of the human and divine realms.
+This new understanding of Bes’ involvement in these rituals deepens our appreciation for how ancient Egyptians intertwined the mystical with the tangible, creating sacred ceremonies that reflected their belief in the interconnectedness of the human and divine realms.

 The study was published in the journal Scientific Reports.